Why Repair Matters: The Genocidal Legacy Of Chattel Slavery

 13 Bahamas National Statistical Institute Press Release, Preliminary Results Labour Force Survey.
 (2023, May).
 Gov.Bs. https://www.bahamas.gov.bs/wps/wcm/connect/17dc1ce3-305c-4e26-ac0a-9194114b8fc7/PRESS+RELEASE+-+Labour+Force+Survey+MAY+2023.pdf?MOD=AJPERES

 Barbados became independent in 1966 and since then has made considerable efforts to establish itself as a progressive nation making intentional strides to repair the significant damage inflicted by colonialism.
 Yet, there are still several issues facing Barbadian youth.
 In 2016, 32% of young people in Barbados were living in poverty, which is higher than the poverty rate for adults aged 25+ years (21%).18 Adolescence and young adulthood are times when growing up in poverty can hamper educational performance, increase the risk of unemployment, and lead to risky behaviours, such as substance abuse, involvement in gangs, and other criminal activities.
 In Barbados, there are 55,000 youth (10-24 years old).
-Despite youth comprising 19% of the population, 34% are unemployed, with male youth being more likely to be unemployed than female youth.19 Nutrition is also an issue as according to a national report in 2021, 32% of youth are overweight and 14% were obese.
-These issues are primarily due to persistent poverty and an inability of those affected to access healthy and nourishing food.20
+Despite youth comprising 19% of the population, 34% are unemployed, with male youth being more likely to be unemployed than female youth.19 Barbados also inherited a legacy of ill health due to diets high in sugar and salt that enslaved people were made to eat.
+As such, 65 per cent of adult Barbadians were obese, while 40 per cent were living with hypertension and 20 per cent with diabetes, as of a 2015 health survey.20 These issues are primarily due to persistent poverty and an inability of those affected to access healthy and nourishing food.

 In a conversation with The Repair Campaign, 28 year old Kendra, a young lady from Barbados commented, “Reparations matter to Barbados ‘cuz as a colony we weren’t sufficiently supported enough to handle government expenditure without us having to go into serious debt and as a result all our varying sectors are suffering.
 For example, our health sector is severely understaffed and overworked, we always got super important equipment breaking down from poor maintenance, and we don’t ever have enough space to house the sick temporarily ‘cuz there’s a lot of elder abandonment, with high costs of living being one of the main reasons.”
 She continued to explain, “Plus, Bim has a very big NCDs (non-communicable diseases) problem.
 Who ain’t got diabetes, hypertension or high cholesterol?
 ‘Cuz the unhealthy food cheaper and requires little to no preparation.
 Having these reparations would greatly help fix our infrastructure or help reduce our debts so we can improve health care or increase affordability for good food.”